Frequently Asked Questions

 How does NAR Membership Discount Program for contest participants work?

-NAR membership is not required to participate in The American Rocketry Challenge.
+NAR membership is not required to participate in the American Rocketry Challenge.
 However, participants may find it beneficial to join the NAR for the $5 million insurance coverage for launches.
 The NAR has developed a special program for The American Rocketry Challenge.
-Under this program, if the supervising teacher joins at the regular adult (Senior) rate of $70 per year, the student members of the teacher’s team can join for $12 off the regular rate of $30 for Junior (age 15 and under) or Leader (age 16-23) membership.
+Under this program, if the supervising teacher joins at the regular adult (Senior) rate of $70 per year, the student members of the teacher’s team can join for $20, which is $10 off the regular rate of $30 for Junior (age 15 and under) or Young Adult (age 16-25) membership.
 Student members who take advantage of the discounted rate will not receive the Sport Rocketry magazine.
+Contact the NAR Headquarters manager ([email protected]) for more details.

 I don’t know a lot about rocketry.
 Where can I get help?